 Trees are a beautiful addition to your landscaping but can also cause problems for homeowners.
-Here are some helpful tips when dealing with tree damage to your property or your neighbors’ property.
+Whether your tree fell on someone else’s property or their tree fell on yours, here are some helpful tips when dealing with the damage.

 Whose Tree Is It?

 - Before you can determine who is liable for damage caused by a falling tree or branch, you need to determine who actually owns the tree: If the trunk of the tree is on your property, you own it.
 If the trunk of the tree is on your neighbor’s property, they own it.1